 As for the APD or cognitive retraining, assuming there are no mechanical hearing problems, we expect that we will gradually overcome this as our brains recondition to the new, new normal.
 It is unlikely to be an immediate fix and there is no time frame that can be offered as our individual cognitive learning ability differs.

 Sadly, as we get older our brains do not process as quickly so it will take longer to readjust.
 Another reason to make sure your hearing is as good as it can be in the first instance.

 So, get your hearing checked and get out and enjoy busy environments, you owe it to your hearing!

-Book a free hearing test appointment nowBook an Appointment
+Book a hearing test appointment nowBook an Appointment

 Imperial Hearing are offering free screening tests to anyone 50 years or older.
 They are a multi-award winning independent company with over 30 clinics throughout the midlands, south and south-west.